Pre-course Assignment

 )

-0.6 Dealing With Errors
+0.6 Dealing with Errors in R

-0.6.2 ‘SOMEPACKAGE’ is not available (for R version X.Y.Z)
+0.6.2.3 install.packages(): ‘SOMEPACKAGE’ is not available (for R version X.Y.Z)

 This means either: